joshlarsen/aws-recon/readme.md

 ### Options

 Most users will want to limit collection to relevant services and regions.
-Running without any options will attempt to collect all resources from all 16 regular regions.
+Running without any exclusions will attempt to collect all resources from all regions enabled for the account.

 ```
 $ aws_recon -h